The Case of FBA as a DEX Processing Model: DEX under CLOB and FBA

 \subsection{OBE under FBA}

-In the following, we only need to process excessive demand or supply since only those transactions need to be fulfilled by MMs.
+Under FBA, we only need to process excessive demand or supply since only those transactions need to be fulfilled by LPs.
 We assume the withdrawals and updates of existing quotes can be completed in time during the batch auction interval.
-Let $Z_I$ denote the excess demand (demand minus supply) during a batch interval and $Z_I\leq Q+1$ ($Q\in N$) is bounded.
+Let $Z_I$ denote the excess demand (demand minus supply) during a batch interval $I$. $Z_I\leq Q+1$ ($Q\geq 0$ is an integer) is bounded.
 We borrow $\bar{J}_k$ and $\tilde{J}_k$ from \cref{thm:clob} and formally state the result for FBA in \cref{thm: fba}.
-We focus on the ask quotes in the proof, but we only need to adapt signs for analyzing bid quotes.

-\begin{theorem} There exists an OBE in pure strategies in trading game $\mathsf{T}$ under FBA processing.
+\begin{theorem} There exists an OBE in pure strategies in trading game $\mathcal{G}$ under FBA processing.
 If $|Z_I | \leq Q + 1$, bid and ask quotes in equilibrium satisfy